 More often than not, a cat’s white fur turning yellow is nothing to worry about.
-Yellowed fur is often caused by dirt and grime.
+As stated, yellowed fur is often caused by dirt and grime.

-In these cases, cats can easily clean the spot themselves.
-In the case of tougher stains, a quick bath can easily remove dirt and grime.
-Here are some of the common reasons why a cat’s fur is turning yellow.
+Usually, your cat can easily clean the spot itself.
+In the case of tougher stains, a quick wash can remove the discolored fur.
+Here are some of the common reasons why a cat’s fur is going yellow:

-Cat food is often made of coloring, both natural and artificial.
-When eating, this coloring may rub off of your cat’s fur, resulting in discoloration.
+Cat food has added colorings, both natural and artificial.
+When eaten, this coloring may get on your cat’s fur, resulting in discoloration.

-Note that this does not only happen in cat food that looks yellow.
-Even food that looks orange or red can rub off of fur as yellow.
-However, this is often more common in dry cat food.
+This doesn’t just happen in cat food that looks yellow.
+Even food that looks orange or red can appear yellow on the fur of a cat.
+However, this is more likely to happen with dry cat food.

-Much like cat food, the coloring in your cat’s litter may be the reason for the stain on your cat’s fur.
-Litter with corn in its ingredients may have natural yellow coloring.
-The yellow present in corn can rub off of your cat’s fur.
+The coloring in your cat’s litter may be the reason for the stain on your cat’s fur.
+A litter with corn in its ingredients may have natural yellow coloring.
+The yellow pigment present in corn can be the reason for the issue.

-Medication may have yellow coloring added in its ingredients.
-The most common source is flea medications, which are applied to the fur.
+Medication may have yellow coloring added to its ingredients.
+This is most common in flea medications, which are applied directly to the fur.

 Oral medications can also get onto the fur.
 This happens as a cat grooms itself with saliva.
-Much like litter and food coloring, stains from medication are often groomed by a cat and are nothing to worry about.
+Much like litter and food coloring, stains from medication are often groomed into the fur by a cat and are nothing to worry about.

-Pollen will also turn a cat coat yellow.
-Cats can easily clean pollen off all on their own.
-However, some pollen can be toxic to cats.
-These include lily pollen, which can harm a cat’s liver, according to Topics in Companion Animal Medicine.
+Pollen can turn a cat coat yellow, but can easily be cleaned off.
+However, some types of pollen can be toxic to cats.
+According to Topics in Companion Animal Medicine, this includes lily pollen, which can harm a cat’s liver.

-Urine stains are often caused by two things.
-Being unable to use a litter box, and medical conditions.
-If you notice your cat regularly stained with urine, make sure to check for any other symptoms of poor health.
-Otherwise, check to see if your cat has trouble using its litter box.
+Urine stains are often caused by being unable to use a litter box and medical conditions.
+If you notice your cat’s fur is regularly stained with urine, then check for other symptoms of poor health.

 Inability To Clean